reflections on vidyagaems

 i like to watch the animals run around at the bottom of my screen.

-i have collected every coat colour of rabbit up to ✧✧
+so far i have collected every coat colour of rabbit up to ✧✧

 baldur's gate 3 [link]